KofiSey/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that displays the first lines of /etc/passwd
+a script that displays the thirds line of the file iacta